 What is an innovation strategy?

-An innovation strategy is a commitment to a common innovation mission and to a structured set of activities in order to support the future growth of the organization.
+An innovation strategy is a commitment to a common innovation mission and a structured set of activities which aim to support the future growth of the organization.

-Good innovation strategies are simple, clear, and easily understood by everybody involved because buy-in from stakeholders is essential.
+Buy-in from stakeholders is essential.
+For this reason, good innovation strategies are simple, clear, and easily understood by everybody involved.

 If everyone has the same map (and can read it), everyone can be aligned on the destination without arguing about the directions.